A. League Name - The league will be known as the The APBA Lifers League ("TALL" or 'the League')

-B. Rain and Domed Stadiums - In order to prevent the problems caused by rained-out games, all games are to be played in 'domed' stadiums.
-Any submitted Franchise File which contains a rained-out game will not be accepted.
+B. Rain - Games are to be played in 'domed' stadiums.
+Any submitted Franchise File which contains a rained-out game will not be accepted and subject to penalties.

-Deadlines for each week of play will be as follows:
+1. Deadlines for each week of play (can be amended at Commissioner’s discretion):

 · Sunday, 10 pm ET: Commissioner posts results c-file.